University lecturers who are members of EIS-ULA will commence strike action in 5 institutions across Scotland.

 Commenting, EIS General Secretary Larry Flanagan said, "EIS-ULA members have now commenced strike action in pursuit of a fair pay settlement, and will be on picket lines today across the country."

-"The pay of university lecturers has been cut, in real terms, by at least 20% over the past decade, whilst, at the same time, the pay bill for University Principals has soared."
+"This dispute has been caused by the fact that the pay of university lecturers has been cut, in real terms, by at least 20% over the past decade, whilst, at the same time, the pay bill for University Principals has soared."

-"Our members have been forced into this action because university management refuse to negotiate a fair and reasonable offer for lecturers."
+Mr Flanagan added, "Our members have been forced into this action because university management refuse to negotiate a fair and reasonable offer for lecturers."

 "University lecturers have endured a decade of declining pay and soaring workload, and have been offered a meagre 1.8% pay settlement this year – well below the recent settlements achieved in the school and college sectors, here in Scotland, and, indeed, below the average public-sector settlements over the past year."